jerry-chee/jerry-chee.github.io/index.md

 ---

 #### About
-Starting March 2019, I will work as a Research Intern at the Baidu Cognitive Computing Lab in Bellevue, WA.
+I am working as a Research Intern at the Baidu Cognitive Computing Lab in Bellevue, WA.
 Additionally, I've been working with [Panos Toulis](http://faculty.chicagobooth.edu/Panagiotis.toulis/) on statistically motivated topics in stochastic gradient descent (SGD).

 I worked for 1.5 years as a data scientist at the consulting firm McKinsey & Company.